GRINGo TAX

 CDMX SOLIDARITY FUND & POLITICAL EDUCATION

-The Gringo Tax Solidarity Fund mobilizes gringos* and foreigners to engage, redistribute resources, and support more just communities across Mexico City.
+The Gringo Tax Solidarity Fund mobilizes gringos* and foreigners to engage in creative solidarity, coalition-building, political education, and resource redistribution to support more equitable communities across Mexico City where neighbors thrive without displacement.

 This project responds to increased inequalities locally connected to displacement, gentrification, tourism, increased cost of living, income disparity, cultural shifts, and the influx of affluent newcomers.